kagisearch/kagi-docs/kagi/src/api/summarizer.md

 # Universal Summarizer

-The Universal Summarizer is an API using powerful LLMs to summarize content on the web, or your own documents.
+The Universal Summarizer is an API using powerful LLMs to summarize content on the web, or your own documents, of any length.

 ## API credits